ypaulsussman/yblog/content/other_peoples_lines.md

 Matters of religion should never be matters of controversy.
 We neither argue with a lover about his taste, nor condemn him, if we are just, for knowing so human a passion. -George Santayana, philosopher (1863-1952)

-I love America more than any other country in this world, and, exactly for this reason, I insist on the right to criticize her perpetually. –James Baldwin, writer (1924-1987)
+I love America more than any other country in this world, and, exactly for this reason, I insist on the right to criticize her perpetually. -James Baldwin, writer (1924-1987)

 A root is a flower that disdains fame. -Kahlil Gibran, mystic, poet, and artist (1883-1931)